- Currently be in Year 12 or equivalent (eg S5 in Scotland, Year 13 in Northern Ireland).

 In the US, medicine, dentistry, pharmacy, veterinary medicine and law are only offered at the post-graduate level.
 For students who are confident they want to study medicine, dentistry, pharmacy, veterinary medicine, the US Programme may not be the best choice for you.
 For these subjects, most British students find courses in the UK to be shorter and more affordable, and if they are interested in the US they tend to choose to study in the US short-term as part of a UK course or for their post-graduate studies/research.
 Students interested in law may study a related field at the undergraduate level and then return to the UK to complete a law conversion course, so the programme may still be for them, but they’ll want to consider this before applying.

 Applying to US universities is a more in-depth application process than UCAS, so we are looking for academically able students who are committed to putting in the time and effort required to make the most of this great opportunity and are eager to learn about the possibility of studying in the US.
 In this, applicants will be expected to participate in all elements of the programme.
-See the programme format and benefits page for more information
+See the format and key dates page for more information

 If you are not yet in Year 12, you are a bit ahead of the game for this year’s programme.
-Please check back later this year to register your interest for the 2018 programme by completing our online survey.
+Please check back later this year to register your interest for the 2019 programme by completing this online survey.

 Follow updates on Twitter #SuttonTrustUSA